vmware/vic-product/docs/user_doc/vic_vsphere_admin/deploy_vic_appliance.md

 **What to Do Next**

-- If you installed vSphere Integrated Containers 1.4.3 or later and selected **Install UI Plugin**, access the  vSphere Integrated Containers plug-in for vSphere Client:
+- If you selected **Install UI Plugin**, access the  vSphere Integrated Containers plug-in for vSphere Client:
    1. Log out of the HTML5 vSphere Client and log back in again.
 You should see a banner that states `There are plug-ins that were installed or updated`.
    2. Log out of the HTML5 vSphere Client a second time and log back in again.
    3. Click the **vSphere Client** logo in the top left corner.
    4. Under Inventories, click **vSphere Integrated Containers** to access the vSphere Integrated Containers plug-in.
 - If you deselected the **Install UI Plugin** check box and want to install the plug-in later, see [Reinitialize the vSphere Integrated Containers Appliance](reinitialize_appliance.md).
-- If you installed a version of vSphere Integrated Containers that pre-dates 1.4.3, see [Manually Install the vSphere Client Plug-in](install_vic_plugin.md).
 - [Download the vSphere Integrated Containers Engine Bundle](vic_engine_bundle.md).
 - Log in to vSphere Integrated Containers Management Portal.
 For information about the management portal, see [vSphere Integrated Containers Management Portal Administration](../vic_cloud_admin/).